andrepfilipe01/job_tracker/my-app/README.md

 # Job Application Tracker

 ## Overview
 Applying for jobs can be overwhelming, especially when managing multiple applications across different platforms.
 The **Job Application Tracker** helps job seekers stay organized by tracking their job applications in one place.

 ## Features
-- Add new job applications with company name, role, status, and application date.
+- Add new job applications with company name, role, status, application date, and job application link.
 - Update the status of applications:
   - **Pending**: Application submitted, awaiting response.
   - **Interview**: Interview scheduled or completed.